History of Italy: World War II and fall of Fascism

+On 28 October, Mussolini launched an attack on Greece.
+The Royal Air Force prevented the Italian invasion and allowed the Greeks to push the Italians back to Albania.
 Hitler came to Mussolini's aid by attacking the Greeks through the Balkans.
-Balkans Campaign which had as result the dissolution of Yugoslavia and Greece's defeat.
-On that occasion, Italy gained south Slovenia, Dalmatia, Montenegro and established the puppet states of Croatia and Hellenic State.
+The Balkans Campaign had as a result the dissolution of Yugoslavia and Greece's defeat.
+Italy gained southern Slovenia, Dalmatia, Montenegro and established the puppet states of Croatia and Hellenic State.
 By 1942, it was faltering as its economy failed to adapt to the conditions of war and Italian cities were being heavily bombed by the Allies.
 Also, despite Rommel's advances, the campaign in North Africa began to fail in late 1942.
 The complete collapse came after the decisive defeat at El Alamein.

 By 1943, Italy was losing on every front.
-By January of the same year, half of the Italian forces fighting in the Soviet Union had been destroyed, the African campaign had failed, the Balkans remained unstable, and Italians wanted an end to the war.
+Half of the Italian forces fighting in the Soviet Union had been destroyed, the African campaign had failed, the Balkans remained unstable, and Italians wanted an end to the war.

 In July 1943, the Allies invaded Sicily in an effort to knock Italy out of the war and establish a foothold in Europe.
-On 25 July, Mussolini was ousted by the Great Council of Fascism and arrested by order of King Victor Emmanuel III, who appointed General Pietro Badoglio as new Prime Minister.
+On 25 July, Mussolini was ousted by the Great Council of Fascism and arrested by order of King Victor Emmanuel III, who appointed General Pietro Badoglio as new prime minister.
 Badoglio stripped away the final elements of Fascist rule by banning the National Fascist Party, then signed an armistice with the Allied armed forces.

-Donald Detwiler notes that "Italy's entrance into the war showed very early that her military strength was only a hollow shell.
-Italy's military failures against France, Greece, Yugoslavia and in the African Theatres of war shook Italy's new prestige mightily."
-Historians have long debated why Italy's military and its Fascist regime were so remarkably ineffective at an activity – war – that was central to their identity.
-MacGregor Knox says the explanation, "was first and foremost a failure of Italy's military culture and military institutions."
-Norman Polmar and Thomas B. Allen argue that "the Regia Aeronautica failed to perform effectively in modern conflict.
-Although the Italian Air Force had been in action in the conquest of Ethiopia and the Spanish Civil War, it was totally unprepared for combat...in June 1940.
-At the time Italy had about 2,500 military aircraft in service.
-Only 11,000 more were produced during the next three years, far fewer than any of the other major belligerents."
-James Sadkovich gives the most charitable interpretation of Italian failures, blaming inferior equipment, overextension, and inter-service rivalries.
-Its forces had "more than their share of handicaps."